luciano-ilha/weatherapp-js/README.md

 # Weather App JS

-This project is a weather app built with HTML, CSS(Sass) and JavaScript.
+A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with HTML, CSS(Sass) and JavaScript.

 ![Screenshot](assets/weatherappscshot.png)